Reporting Progress

 The setSystem call must be made before the job is scheduled.
 An exception will be triggered if you attempt this call on a job that is currently waiting, sleeping, or running.

-User jobs
+User Jobs

 If your job is a long running operation that is initiated by a user, then you should flag your job as a user job.
 A user job will appear in a modal progress dialog that provides a button for moving the dialog into the background.
 The workbench defines a user preference that controls whether these dialogs are ever modal.
 By defining your job as a user job, your progress feedback will automatically conform with the user preference for progress viewing.
 The protocol for setting a user job is similar: